 The correct astronomical position of the Sun throughout the year is as follows:

-So does that mean that if you thought you were an Aquarius you’re now a Capricorn?
+So does that mean that if you thought you were a Virgo you’re now a Leo?
 Not really, no.

 Here’s why: Astrology and astronomy are two completely different disciplines with two completely different sets of rules.
 As we noted in a previous article about the subject, “Astronomy is the scientific interpretation of matter in space.
 Astronomers don’t try to interpret the meaning of the Moon or Sun’s position in the sky, only to describe it as accurately as possible.”